MAshrafM/element-capture/README.md

 This is a Chrome extension which will screen capture any HTML element of your choosing.

-Click the camera icon in the URL bar to begin selection, then hover over any element and click to capture an image and open it in a new tab.
+Click the camera icon in the URL bar to begin selection, then hover over any element and click to capture an image and ~~open it in a new tab~~ save it to your drive with a uniqe name.

 The icon is from http://findicons.com/icon/90219/camera?id=330056